New England Patriots vs. New York Jets NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - This year, in four home games, New England has hit the over once.

-- New York is 0-3 overall, and winless against the spread, on the road.
+- In away games, New York is winless against the spread and 0-3 overall.

-- New York has hit the over once in three away games this season.
+- New York has gone over the total once in three road games this season.

 Powered by Data Skrive.